liguowang/cpgtools/README.md

                         values" and ignored.
 This file can be regular or compressed by 'gzip' or 'bz'.
   -g GROUP_FILE, --group=GROUP_FILE
-                        Group file define the biological groups of each samples.
+                        Group file defining the biological groups of each sample.
 It is a comma-separated 2 columns file with the 1st column containing sample IDs, and the 2nd column containing group IDs.
 It must have a header row.
 Sample IDs shoud match to the "Data file".
 Note: